This article will discuss the following:

 Organizing your coins makes them more easily identifiable.
 Knowing that this Seated Liberty quarter is a "Type 1" has an impact on its value.

-In Person vs. Online Appraisals
+In Person vs. Online Coin Appraisals

 Whether you choose to have your coins appraised remotely (through email or text message) or in person, both options can provide you with high-quality service.